-random funny cat pictures are fun.
+Random funny cat pictures are fun.

-there’s even a sting reference there! and you know how i feel about sting references. or maybe you don’t. the point is, if i’ve built this fortress around your heart — encircled you in trenches and barbed wire — then let me build a bridge, for i cannot build a chasm. and let me set the battlements on fire.
+There’s even a Sting reference there!
+And you know how I feel about Sting references.
+Or maybe you don’t.
+The point is, if I’ve built this fortress around your heart — encircled you in trenches and barbed wire — then let me build a bridge, for I cannot build a chasm.
+And let me set the battlements on fire.

-I think I’ve made my way back to about OH YOU THIS right now. for some reason it never occurred to me that for all of its “niceness” and being one of my most “normal” and accessible albums, the lyrics are incredibly bitter and cynical. it really reads like a breakup album, even though it wasn’t and i was consciously trying to get away from that sort of thing after just about beating it into the ground over the last several albums leading up to it. i suppose in a way it makes sense, though, since i was in the process of destroying what social life i had left and intentionally burning some bridges that were already looking pretty precarious. it’s just strange to be reading words from years past and realizing that “aura of the insipid” is one of the most morbid lyrics i ever wrote, coupled with some of the catchiest music to ever come out of me.
+I think I’ve made my way back to about OH YOU THIS.
+For some reason it never occurred to me that for all of its “niceness” and being one of my most “normal” and accessible albums, the lyrics on that one are incredibly bitter and cynical.
+It really reads like a breakup album, even though it wasn’t and I was consciously trying to get away from that sort of thing after just about beating it into the ground over the last several albums leading up to it.
+I guess in a way it makes sense, though, since I was in the process of destroying what social life I had left and intentionally burning some bridges that were already looking pretty precarious.
+It’s just strange to be reading words from years past and realizing “Aura of the Insipid” is one of the most morbid set of lyrics I ever wrote, coupled with some of the catchiest music to ever come out of me.
 Funny stuff.

 I still view that album as something of a black sheep, but maybe it’s time to pull it out for a reassessment and try to make it a bit more visually presentable for anyone who might want to hear it.

 Some albums I’m not so sure about posting the lyrics for.
 A lot of things back in the day were improvised, and some of the more unguarded stuff doesn’t look very arresting when divorced from the music.
 I mean, “So you don’t give a shit about me.
 That’s okay.
 That’s okay.
 Nothing changes without me.
 That’s okay.
 That’s okay,” isn’t exactly poetry.
 But we’ll see how it goes.